PerxTech/backend-interview/README.md

 ## Evaluation

+You are expected to create a git repository (in github or equivalent) and share the repository details with us.
+The way you manage your commits is up to you, but we would like to have the opportunity to see how is your workflow like.
 Your code will be evaluated more on the quality than on completing the scope.
 Our production environment is a high volume environment, we are required to maintain data integrity and performance throughout.
 Please provide appropriate tests.